 Lighthouses, camera, action

-Begin at the Maine Lighthouse Museum, after soaking up the facts, legends, and lore, put on your walking shoes for the nearly one mile jaunt over the jetty to Rockland Breakwater Lighthouse at the tip (usually open on weekends, when volunteers are available).
-Next hop in the car and mosey over to the Owls Head Light, then segue over to the St. George Peninsula to Marshall Point Light.
+Begin at the Maine Lighthouse Museum, after soaking up the facts, legends, and lore, put on your walking shoes for the nearly one mile jaunt over the jetty to Rockland Breakwater Lighthouse at the tip (volunteers usually open it on weekends and for special events).
+Next hop in the car (or get on a bicycle) and mosey to the Owls Head Light, then segue over and down the St. George Peninsula to Marshall Point Light.

 Oh, yes, Rockland, home of the Maine Lobster Festival, has you covered, with some form of the tasty crustacean on nearly every menu in town.
-Prefer to roll-up-your-sleeves and muckle on to one and have at it on an oceanfront picnic table?
+Prefer to roll-up-your-sleeve and muckle on to one at an oceanfront picnic table?
 Yup, got that, too.

-C’mon, you know you’ve always wanted to see those funny looking birds, those clowns of the sea.
+C’mon, you know you’ve always wanted to see these funny looking birds, a.k.a. the clowns of the sea.
 If you can’t manage a trip to see the puffins, the Project Puffin Visitor Center will bring them to you.
 Watch live videos of nesting puffins, explore interactive exhibits, and view films highlighting the successful efforts to restore and protect them.
 On Wednesdays evenings during July and August, there’s a weekly lecture series.
 And you can find out about seasonal puffin-viewing trips.

 Trains, planes, cars, and boats